athenasystems/phpStartPoint/README.md

 # tl;dr version
 Have Linux.
-In a terminal as root do ...
+In a terminal, as root, do ...

 `wget -N https://raw.githubusercontent.com/athenasystems/phpstartpoint/master/psp.sh && bash psp.sh`